 \section{Introduction}

-The standard spatially flat $\Lambda$CDM cosmological model, \cite{Peebles:1984ge}, where dark energy is represented by the cosmological constant $\Lambda$, remains the simplest and most successful framework for describing the large-scale evolution of the universe \cite{Planck:2018nkj, Planck:2018vyg}.
+The standard spatially flat $\Lambda$CDM cosmological model \cite{Peebles:1984ge}, where dark energy is represented by the cosmological constant $\Lambda$, remains the simplest and most successful framework for describing the large-scale evolution of the universe \cite{Planck:2018nkj, Planck:2018vyg}.
 This model provides a good fit to a wide range of high- and low-redshift observations, including cosmic microwave background (CMB) anisotropies, baryon acoustic oscillations (BAO), type Ia supernova (SNIa) apparent magnitudes, measurements of the Hubble parameter [$H(z)$], and the growth rate of matter fluctuations ($f\sigma_8$).
 Despite its empirical success, the $\Lambda$CDM model has unresolved conceptual issues, including the so-called fine-tuning problem associated with the value of the cosmological constant and that it is difficult to accommodate a cosmological constant in the standard model of particle physics \cite{Weinberg:1988cp, Peebles:2002gy}, as well as some potential observational discrepancies \cite{Hu:2023jqc, CosmoVerseNetwork:2025alb}.

 These problems have led to the exploration of models where the dark energy component evolves dynamically.
 Among these models, widely used parameterizations are those where the dark energy fluid equation of state has a constant value that differs from $w=-1$ (which corresponds to the cosmological constant) or where $w$ varies with redshift $z$ or time.
-Here $w$ is the ratio of the pressure to the energy density of the dynamical dark energy fluid, and these are known as the X/$w$CDM or $w(z)$CDM parameterizations.
+Here $w$ is the ratio of the pressure to the energy density of the dynamical dark energy fluid, and these are known as the X/$w$CDM (with $w$ a constant and $< -1/3$) or $w(z)$CDM parameterizations.